Unsplashed background img

 Chromatin Biology

-• Middle-down mass spectrometry We develop and apply a workflow to quantify PTMs on histone tails (refs).
+We develop and apply a workflow to quantify PTMs on histone tails (refs).
+Coming soon: ProteoformQuant for improved quantification of proteoforms in middle-down MS data.

-• CrosstalkDB With quantitative data from middle-down and top-down mass spectrometry, the web server collects and analyzes the input files, followed by statistical assessment of the crosstalk between measured PTMs (refs).
+With quantitative data from middle-down and top-down mass spectrometry, the web server collects and analyzes the input files, followed by statistical assessment of the crosstalk between measured PTMs (refs).

 Access CrosstalkDB